upitroma/nobleBackend/README.md

 * the key will only be 10 chars long
 * max expiration date will be 7 days
 * once used, the expiration date will change to the current date, effectively disabling the key and logging the time.
-* all otk's will be read only, and will have limited access.
+* all otk's will be read only, and will only have access to a specific file.
 ## example key storage
 ### user side
 example key ```kU84b.kzvZKm545VQUaT3FnLTVFt5TrcMbtM```<br>